r-spatial/stars/README.md

 ![](man/figures/README-plot2-1.png)<!-- -->

-Vector data cubes arise when we do not have two regularly discretized spatial dimensions, but a single dimension indicating spatial feature geometries, such as polygons (e.g. denoting administrative regions):
+Vector data cubes arise when we do not have two regularly discretized spatial dimensions, but a single dimension that points to distinct spatial feature geometries, such as polygons (e.g. denoting administrative regions):

 <img src="https://raw.githubusercontent.com/r-spatial/stars/master/images/cube3.png" width="50%" />